 But, wait!
 What if you don’t have any old GameCube controllers and you still want to try using one?
 Don’t worry.
 There’s a range of new GameCube controllers which have been specifically designed for use with the Nintendo Switch – they even have wireless functionality and a few extra buttons (+, -, home and screen shot) so that they are better suited to the newer console.
 These come in all the classic colour schemes, as well as a cool new Mario one, and Pikachu, Espeon and Umbreon themed controllers for Pokémon fans.

-Do you play a lot of retro games on your Switch?
-Are you excited for the Nintendo 64 titles coming to to Nintendo Switch Online?
-Banjo-Kazooie is going to be great, isn’t it?
-Yeah, well, imagine trying to get to the top of the tree in Click Clock Wood while battling Switch drift.
+Do you enjoy playing the Nintendo Switch Online N64 games?
+Banjo-Kazooie is great, isn’t?
+Yeah, well, not if you have to get to the top of the tree in Click Clock Wood while battling Switch drift.
 The Retro-Bit 64 Tribute controller is essentially a better version of the original N64 controller, because it’s been designed for human beings with two hands, rather than the three-handed aliens who were apparently the target market for the original.